Carol Peletier: Season 5

 In the season premiere, "No Sanctuary", Carol and Tyreese witness a herd drawn to gunfire at Terminus and capture Martin, stopping him from setting up fireworks to divert them.
 Carol blows up a propane tank and infiltrates Terminus amongst the herd, enabling the imprisoned group to escape while the compound is overrun.
-After killing many residents, she escapes and has an emotional reunion with Daryl, Rick and the others.
+After killing many residents, she escapes and has an emotional reunion with Daryl, Rick, and the others.
 Rick is overwhelmed with gratitude.
-Rick, Carl, and Sasha are further overjoyed when she leads the group back to the cabin where Tyreese is with Judith.
+Rick, Carl, and Sasha are further overjoyed when Carol leads the group back to the cabin where Tyreese is with Judith.
 In the episode "Strangers", Tyreese tells Carol that the others accept Carol's killing of Karen and David.
 Both remained scarred over the deaths of Mika and Lizzie.
-Rick says that he owes her everything and is apologetic about banishing her and Carol tells him, "You said I could survive.
+Rick says that he owes her everything and is apologetic about banishing her.
+Carol tells him, "You said I could survive.
 You were right."
-Daryl respects Carol's wishes not to speak about what happened to her in the events of her exile and the prison downfall.
+Daryl respects Carol's wishes not to speak about what happened to her during her exile and the prison downfall.
 Daryl tries to reassure Carol that they can start over.
-Carol and Daryl later follow the car that took Beth Greene (Emily Kinney) and drives off in pursuit of it.
-In the episode "Slabtown", Carol appears at the end of the episode when Beth watches her get wheeled into Grady Memorial Hospital from an unknown accident.
+Carol and Daryl later drive off together in pursuit of the car that took Beth Greene (Emily Kinney).
+In the episode "Slabtown", Carol appears at the end of the episode when Beth watches her get wheeled into Grady Memorial Hospital after an unknown accident.
 The episode "Consumed" focuses on Carol's struggle and guilt over her past demons, saying she can't stand to watch the people she loves die.
-They stay at an abandoned woman's shelter where they find a reanimated mother and daughter, and Carol moves to kill them but Daryl insists it is unnecessary.
-In the morning, Carol wakes up to find Daryl outside cremating the mother and child, and she goes out to thank him.
-A car marked with a white cross approaches them and as they flee, Carol is hit by one, knocking her unconscious.
+Carol and Daryl stay at an abandoned woman's shelter, where they find a reanimated mother and daughter, and Carol moves to kill them but Daryl insists it is unnecessary.
+In the morning, Carol wakes up to find Daryl outside cremating the mother and child.
+As she goes out to thank him, a car marked with a white cross approaches them and as they flee, Carol is hit, knocking her unconscious.
 She is lifted in a stretcher by two officers.
-In the episode "Crossed", Carol remains unconscious as Beth completes her plan to give Carol epinephrine after the officers agree to turn the machines off, declaring that the resources would be wasted.
-Rick continues on with a rescue mission, saying he owes Carol everything.
-In the mid-season finale "Coda", after receiving medication, Carol is seen starting to wake up as Beth and Dawn are talking.
-Later, when the hostage exchange is about to take place, Carol is seen being wheeled by Beth and they hold hands as they see their group.
-After the exchange takes place, Beth is shot in the head by Dawn.
+In the episode "Crossed", Carol remains unconscious as Beth carries out her plan to give Carol epinephrine after the officers agree to turn the life support machines off, declaring that the resources would be wasted.
+Rick continues with his rescue mission, saying he owes Carol everything.
+In the mid-season finale "Coda", after receiving medication, Carol is seen starting to wake up while Beth and Dawn are talking.
+Later, when a hostage exchange is about to take place, Carol is seen being wheeled by Beth and they hold hands as they see their group.
+After the exchange takes place, Dawn shoots Beth in the head.
 Carol tries to comfort a distraught Daryl, telling him to put his gun down as they cry, and is helped by Tyreese to walk as they leave the hospital.